weigao266/weigao266.github.io/content/publication/lightning-icml/index.md

 ---
-title: 'Linear-MoE: Linear Sequence Modeling Meets Mixture-of-Experts'
+title: 'Various Lengths, Constant Speed: Efficient Language Modeling with Lightning Attention'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Zhen Qin
   - admin
-  - Disen Lan
+  - Dong Li
-  - Tong Zhu
+  - Xuyang Shen
-  - Xiaoye Qu
+  - Weixuan Sun
-  - Yu Cheng
+  - Yiran Zhong

 # # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2025-12-01T00:00:00Z'
+date: '2024-12-01T00:00:00Z'
 # doi: ''

 # # Schedule page publish date (NOT publication's date).